-As an Innis College alumni (U of T BSc ’14 & U of T Masters of Higher Education ‘17), Mary is excited to be supporting career development programming and offering 1:1 appointments for all Innis College students.
-As an undergraduate student, Mary was the President of the Innis College Student Society, participated in Innis College Council committees and worked within the department of Clubs & Leadership Development.
-Mary advises on what to do with your degree, career exploration, finding work, and applying to professional schools plus more.
+As an Innis College alumna, Mary is excited to be supporting career development programming and offering one-on-one appointments for all Innis College students.
+As an undergraduate student, Mary was the President of the Innis College Student Society, participated in Innis College Council committees, and worked within the department of Clubs & Leadership Development.
 She looks forward to supporting your career exploration by helping you make meaning of your academic, co-curricular and personal experiences.
-Drop by the Office of Student Life or the Registrar’s Office to book an appointment!
+Mary also loves chatting about social justice, the podcast Radio Lab, and kickboxing!

 Also a part of the Career Exploration & Education Team at Innis:

 Who: Andrey, Peer Career Advisor

 What: Resume/Coverletter/LinkedIn reviews, questions about how to get involved on campus, find research opportunities, jobs and more!

 Where: Outside Innis College Registrar’s Office, Tuesdays 12-2PM, drop in!